oh-hey-world/ios/README.md

 - a hotel that wants to create their own branded arrival app
 - a tour company wanting to give their customers a seamless arrival experience
 - a travel startup who has their own

-Oh Hey World is a location sharing platform allowing you to share your location with the people who matter.

 ## Getting Started